Active listening: the basics

 - focusing on what your child is saying rather than thinking about what you’ll say next

-- looking at your child so she know she’s being heard and understood
+- looking at your child so she knows she’s being heard and understood

 Listening isn’t the same thing as agreeing.
 You can understand and respect another person’s point of view without agreeing with it.